TeamDominant/Wiki-mkdocs/docs/firefox.md

 31% [faster](https://medium.com/@mihirgrand/comparing-popular-firefox-forks-6fa83fdfdaad#:~:text=31%25%20more%20than%20vanilla%20Firefox) than regular Firefox

 ## Required reading
+!!! note
    Create a [backup profile](https://github.com/yokoffing/Betterfox/wiki/Backup), if you feel unsure about the changes.

-*If you don't have it already: [Get Firefox](https://www.mozilla.org/en-US/firefox/all/#product-desktop-release)*
+If you don't have it already: [Get Firefox](https://www.mozilla.org/en-US/firefox/all/#product-desktop-release)

 ## Installation
 1. Download the user.js file [here](https://raw.githubusercontent.com/TeamDominant/Betterfox/main/user.js) (Right click > `Save Link As…`).